 Marilyn Kingston, 58, who is her husband’s full-time carer, added: “I had just got home from bingo and I was just getting ready to go to bed when we heard all this commotion outside.

-“After we told the firemen they could have got into the flat by breaking the door of the flat down, which was surely the easiest route in, we had about six police officers on my husband who arrested him.
+“After we told the firemen they could have got into the flat by breaking the door of the flat down, which was surely the easiest route in, we had about six police officers on my husband who

 “There wasn’t even a fire.
 It was just that someone had left the oven on in the flat above us.
 It was ridiculous.”

 Mr Hedley, who is a councillor for Billericay and Burstead, warned people against taking this stance with the emergency services.